-April 24 – the date of Hamal’s conjunction with the sun – is a little more than one month after the March equinox, which always takes place around March 20.
+Nowadays, April 24 – the date of Hamal’s conjunction with the sun – is a little more than one month after the March equinox, which always takes place around March 20.
 This is the Northern Hemisphere’s spring equinox, and it’s a time of renewal throughout the northern half of Earth.
 So of course this time of year had significance to our ancestors, who were much more aware than we are of their dependence on the land and sky.

 So you see that the location of the sun at the March equinox sun drifts in front of the stars.
 It moves westward in front of the backdrop constellations by about one degree (two sun diameters) every 72 years.
 This drifting is due to a well-known motion of Earth called precession, or sometimes the precession of the equinoxes.

-The March equinox sun shone in front of the constellation Aries from about 2,000 to 100 BCE.
+The March equinox sun shone in front of the constellation Aries from about 2,000 to 100 B.C.
 At present, the sun shines in front of the constellation Pisces on the March equinox.

 Sky chart of the constellation Aries the Ram